ClaudioBucene/ClaudioBucene/README.md

 <h1>Hi 👋 <br> I am Cláudio Bucene</h1>
-<h3>I am passionate about using data to solve problems and improve business processes</h3>
+<h3> IT Professional well skilled in aligning technology with business goals</h3>

+<h2>Professional Background</h2>
+<p> Computer Science Engineer with solid expirience in the tech field, I have been acting as an IT Auditor demonstrating expertise in helping organizations strengthen their IT environments by providing end-to-end digital assurance services.
+My focus is on evaluating IT General Controls (ITGC), application controls, and cybersecurity frameworks to ensure design & operating effectiveness as well as regulatory compliance. </p>

+<h2>Worldwide respected certifications</h2>
+<p>CompTIA Security + certified</p>
+<p> ISC2 Certified in Cybersecurity</p>
+<p>ISO/IEC 27001:2022 Lead Auditor</p>
+<p> Alteryx Designer Core certified</p>

   - 💬 Ask me about **SQL, Alteryx, Power BI, Excel and Python**

 - 📄 Take a look at my portfolio https://claudiobucene.github.io/ClaudioAnalytics.github.io/